Prakash8338/Control-Flow-Graph/README.md

-# Deriving complete Control flow graphs (CFG) of processor modules:
+# Deriving complete Control flow graph (CFG) of processor modules:

 Here, we have to make a control flow graph for verilog code.
 Control flow graph is a relation between two operations in a program such that one operation will be executed after the other.
 The main goal is to make mapping of the state